 At the Centre for Feminist Foreign Policy, we seek to highlight those around the world who are working to promote gender equality and challenge the status quo.
 The people we interview occupy many different roles within NGOs, foreign policy, and charities, among many.
-Aside from their impressive careers, our interviewees are feminist actors with a wealth of advice (and book recommendations!).
+Aside from their impressive careers, our interviewees are feminist actors with a wealth of advice.

 Marissa Conway: Hi Cynthia!
 Firstly, I am curious about your journey to becoming a feminist and incorporating gender into your analysis.
 What drew you to international relations in the first place?